-The property internal layout of the property has been altered at some point in the past to create the current layout/accommodation.
-The roof structure may have been altered by the insulation of a velux window.
+The property has been altered by the construction of the heated conservatory and the conversion of a former outbuilding into a games room with access being via French doors.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.